pydoclint

 Configuration options of pydoclint

-There are several configuration options available.
+There are many configuration options available.
 They can be used invidually or together.

 For how to actually implement these options in your commands, please read this page: How to configure pydoclint.